On completeness and dynamics of compact Brinkmann spacetimes: A synthetic proof of completeness of the lightlike geodesic foliation

 \section{A synthetic proof of completeness of the lightlike geodesic foliation}

-In this section, we use the equivalence between the existence of $d$-dimensional totally geodesic submanifolds in $M$ and the integrability of some distribution on the Grassman bundle $Gr_d(M)$ over $M$ (which is an extension of the notion of the geodesic flow on the projective bundle) to define a $2$-dimensional foliation on some sub-bundle of $Gr_2(M)$.
+In this section, we use the equivalence between the existence of $d$-dimensional totally geodesic submanifolds in $M$ and the integrability of some distribution on the Grassmann $d$-plane bundle $Gr_d(M)$ over $M$ (which extends the notion of a geodesic line field on the projective bundle) to define a $2$-dimensional foliation on some sub-bundle of $Gr_2(M)$.
 We will see that some properties of this foliation allow to study completeness properties of $M$.